-The increase in research and development expenses during the three- and six-month periods ended June 30, 2015, as compared to the same periods in 2014, was due to increases in payroll and related costs as a result of continued growth in headcount to support investments in new product development and network scaling, partially offset by increases in capitalized salaries and related costs.
+The increase in research and development expenses during the three-month period ended March 31, 2016, as compared to the same period in 2015, was due to increases in payroll and related costs as a result of continued growth in headcount to support investments in new product development and network scaling, partially offset by increases in capitalized salaries and related costs.

 Research and development costs are expensed as incurred, other than certain internal-use software development costs eligible for capitalization.
 These development costs consist of payroll and related costs for personnel and external consulting expenses involved in the development of internal-use software used to deliver our services and operate our network.
-During the three- and six-month periods ended June 30, 2015, we capitalized \$4.1 million and \$7.8 million, respectively, of stock-based compensation.
-During the three- and six-month periods ended June 30, 2014, we capitalized \$3.5 million and \$6.9 million, respectively, of stock-based compensation.
-These capitalized internal-use software costs are amortized to cost of revenue over their estimated useful lives, which is generally two years.
+During the three-month periods ended March 31, 2016 and 2015, we capitalized \$4.9 million and \$3.7 million, respectively, of stock-based compensation.
+These capitalized internal-use software development costs are amortized to cost of revenue over their estimated useful lives, which is generally two years.

-We believe that research and development expenses will increase in absolute dollars during the remaining quarters of 2015 as compared to the first two quarters of 2015, as we expect to continue to hire additional development personnel in order to make improvements to our core technology and support the development of new services and engineering innovation.
+We believe that research and development expenses will increase in absolute dollars during the remaining quarters of 2016 as compared to the first quarter of 2016, as we expect to continue to hire additional development personnel in order to make improvements to our core technology and support the development of new services and engineering innovation.